 (image via Women's Basketball HOF)

 The Women’s Basketball Hall of Fame (WBHOF) is the first and only institution dedicated only to the sport of women’s basketball.
 It honors those who have made significant contributions to the sport of women’s basketball.

 You may learn a lot about the game’s history, sportsmen who have been inducted into the Hall of Fame, and, of course, Pat Summitt.
 Those in Knoxville always “support Pat,” the Lady Vols basketball coach from 1974 to 2012, who retired with 1,098 career victories, the most in college basketball history.
 Don’t forget to play some hoops on the bottom level’s three-way basketball court; it’s a fantastic spot to work those youngsters out – rain or shine.

 As you can see, Knoxville has a lot to offer everyone.
-If you are looking to do more in the surrounding area, check out other weekend trips from nearby Chattanooga, Tennessee.
+If you are looking to do more in the surrounding area, check out other weekend trips from nearby Knoxville, Tennessee.

 These areas are perfect for a quick day trip or a long weekend getaway.
 Explore our favorite things to do or peruse some pre-built itineraries.